 - E- engaging others by introducing them to Jesus Christ through our words and deeds.

 Music plays a big role at St. Cronan.
 Our choir is the primary musical leader during mass.
 The choir is open to anyone who enjoys singing and has a willing heart to lead the congregation in song.
 Instrumentation further often includes the use of piano, flute, drums, and violin.Liturgy Committee

 The Liturgy Committee works to bring the liturgies alive for the Community.
 The committee meets monthly to plan seasonal themes to bring opportunities to go deeper into reflection and contemplation for Advent and Lent, based on the readings of the season and related to current issues that are plaguing our society.
 For example, during Lent, 2019, we focused on the Stations of the Cross that related to the immigration issues we faced.
 Last Advent, we used the Pastoral Letter of Mark Joseph Seitz, Bishop of El Paso to consider the plight of Immigration in the wake of the shooting in El Paso.
 We also respond to other issues, such as providing a “Wailing Wall” for those affected by the abuse of priests to respond to their own grief.
 Our goal is to have our Community reflect on the deeper issues as we take the Gospel of Jesus into our hearts and into the world.Gardening Committee

-The Parish Council is a group of parishioners that advise the pastor and staff.
+The Church Council is a group of church members that advise the pastor and staff.
 It’s current members include:

 Sister Cathy Doherty

 Diane Gozdzialski ex-officio